tammo-v/astro-platform-starter/src/pages/foundation.md

 ## What Is Symbolic Computing?

+The limits of conventional hardware are no longer theoretical — they’re active constraints.
+Power ceilings, thermal bottlenecks, and fixed execution models now shape how systems are built and what they can do.
+Across domains — from AI and scientific computing to cryptographic systems and large-scale modeling — these constraints are becoming structural blockers rather than tuning challenges.

+Some look to quantum computing as the next step.
+But quantum architectures are built for narrow classes of problems — typically involving probabilistic models, combinatorial optimization, or high-dimensional search spaces.
+They do little to address the structural demands of systems that rely on stable memory, compositional logic, or selective reuse.

+What’s needed is something different — not another generation of denser silicon, but a new kind of logic.
+A model that allows for fast execution — not by forcing more instructions through a linear pipeline, but by allowing structure to guide how and when computation happens.

 Symbolic Computing is a representational system for executing mathematical expressions in symbolic form.

 It began with foundational research into the internal structure of numbers, transformations, and symbolic operations.
 From that foundation, it developed into a computational model—one that preserves symbolic form across memory, transformation, and execution.